Our Mission at the Western Cape Equine Trust

 The early days at the centre are spent doing groundwork, assessing temperament and ability and then progress to schooling under saddle, all with a gentle, holistic approach.
 When the Rehoming team is satisfied that a horse is ready for re-homing, it is advertised through various channels, to a large database of horse lovers.

 The WCET assesses the suitability of a potential owner who is obliged to work with the chosen horse at the facility, prior to application.
 Strict terms and conditions are applied in the Rehoming process.
 ‘Home’ inspections are undertaken with annual follow-up inspections and we ask that owners keep us posted of the horses’ progress.
 A horse can be moved or sold on but the WCET has to be informed before it is moved and all of the above applies to the next owner.
 It is imperative that the WCET is always aware of the whereabouts and wellbeing of every equine that graduates from its program.

-Since the Rehoming Program’s inception, we have rehomed in excess of 140 ex-racehorses by March 2015, who have graduated to wonderful, loving homes, many, with new careers in other equine disciplines, whilst others have been given a chance to retire to a life of sunshine, green pastures and good friends.
+Since the Rehoming Program’s inception, we have rehomed in excess of over 140 ex-racehorses, who have graduated to wonderful, loving homes, many, with new careers in other equine disciplines, whilst others have been given a chance to retire to a life of sunshine, green pastures and good friends.

 The WCET would not be able to operate as successfully as we do without the wonderful help of our team and volunteers who come to the yard to assist with the re-homing project of the horses.